f-madon/Data_Visualization/README.md

 The tools used are: python, tableau, figma.

-The data was taken from https://www.kaggle.com/ for educational purposes.
+The data was taken from <a href="https://www.kaggle.com/">Kaggle</a> for educational purposes.

 You can see the views via the following links: